recolic/microsoft-intune-archlinux/README.md

 ### For Arch Linux

 1. Install `intune-portal` packages in this repo.
-Don't forget to run `systemctl enable --user --now intune-agent.timer` after installation.
+Don't forget to run `systemctl enable --user --now intune-agent.timer` after installation.(Use quickinstall.sh as your will)
 2. Follow ubuntu guide above to setup password policy file & disk encryption, or any requirements from your org.
 3. Copy the `/etc/os-release` file from ubuntu.
 4. If `lsb_release` is present in your system, uninstall or destroy it.